huntdatacenter/docs/docs/coordination/prices/README.md

 ### Background

 Our passion is to inspire scientists to elevate data for a better world.
-To do so, we have chosen to spend our time helping digital tools for your quest.
+To do so, we have chosen to spend our time enabling your with digital tools for your quest.
 Money is a means towards this goal - not an end.
 We are part of a public university that runs these services with zero profit.

 ### Overview